particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 ### Device OS support

-The B504 requires Device OS 5.x or later (exact version to be determined).
+The B504 requires Device OS 5.0 or later.
+Using the most recent version 5.x or 6.x version is recommended.

 The B504 is platform `b5som`, not `bsom` used by the B404X.
 While source code is compatible across both B-Series SoM models, binaries must be compiled separately for each.